-According to Article 2 of the Refugees Act, a safe country of origin means a country of which the applicant is a national or, being a stateless person, was formerly habitually resident in that country and the applicant has not submitted any serious grounds for considering the country not to be a safe country of origin in his particular circumstances.
+According to Article 2 of the International Protection Act, a safe country of origin means a country of which the applicant is a national or, being a stateless person, was formerly habitually resident in that country and the applicant has not submitted any serious grounds for considering the country not to be a safe country of origin in his particular circumstances.

 The concept of safe country of origin can be used to consider an application manifestly unfounded.
 This would, in turn, render the accelerated procedure applicable.
-It can also be used to deem an application inadmissible.

 As already mentioned, it looks like this concept is now implemented speedily to reject applications, especially from nationals of Bangladesh, Morocco, and Ghana.
 It also concerns applicants having claims within scope of the refugee or subsidiary protection definition who might see their applications deemed manifestly unfounded and, as a consequence, denied the possibility to appeal.
 On the basis of application of this principle, they would immediately receive a return decision/removal order once the IPAT confirms the application as being manifestly unfounded.

 In 2020, 210 applications were rejected as manifestly unfounded on the basis that the applicants were coming from a safe country of origin.
 As already mentioned, 100% of the applications filed by Bangladeshis (with the exception of 1 THP status) or Moroccans applicants were rejected.